 Art and creativity are powerful ways of getting your messages across and having your voices heard.
-Throughout history artists have used their creativity to influence leaders and the public alike.
+Throughout history, artists have used their creativity to influence leaders and the public alike

-In December we're holding the Get Creative for Climate Justice art exhibition in the Houses of Parliament and inviting MPs to come and visit it.
+In December, we're holding the Get Creative for Climate Justice art exhibition in the Houses of Parliament and inviting politicians to come and visit it.
+These politicians have the power to make important decisions about how we deal with climate change.
+Letting them know what you think can be a really powerful way to make a difference on this issue.